 I will begin the review with the most affordable jackets, and I’ll put the most expensive ones at the end.
 Keep in mind that I will include brands like Columbia and North Face in the latter section, mostly because of their proprietary technologies.
 And I think you should have a good idea of which section of the review is best suitable for your price range, based on order and brands featured in it.

 I initially wanted to show you just two top options – one for women and one for women.
 But I decided to go with two options for the gentlemen – an affordable one, and my true favorite.

-The top affordable options for the gentlemen is the Tommy Hilfiger puffer jacket.
+The top affordable option for the gentlemen is the Tommy Hilfiger puffer jacket.
 And I am as surprised as you to use TH and affordable in the same sentence.
-Which is exactly why you should get it - it's a high-quality jacket, with a water resistant exterior and fleece lined collar.
-Plus, it's pretty spacious, and you can easily wear it over thicker clothing.
-And I don't think I even have to tell you that it just looks really good.
+This is exactly why you should get it – it’s a high-quality jacket, with a water-resistant exterior and fleece-lined collar.
+Plus, it’s pretty spacious, and you can easily wear it over thicker clothing.
+And I don’t think I even have to tell you that it just looks really good.

 And if you still haven’t found what you are looking for, check out the posts below – they can certainly help!